Kulturno društvo Mandala | Rijeka

 Buddhism has developed many forms in encounter with various cultures during 2.500 years of history.
 The essence of Buddhist traditions is being renewed today through the encounter with the West, which often challenges established philosophical, cultural and institutional conventions on both sides.

-Japanese Shingon Buddhism was established by Kukai (774-835).
-Our principal teacher Jomyo Tanaka is a Japanese Shingon acharya, master of calligraphy, author and world traveler (biography at Mandala Vermont).
+Esoteric Shingon Buddhism was introduced to Japan by Kukai (774-835).
+Our principal teacher Jomyo Tanaka is a Shingon priest, master of calligraphy, author and world traveler (biography at Mandala Vermont).

 More on Kukai and his thought: